Health Insurance covers benefits arising out of medical expenses incurred from sickness, injury, accidents, and accidental death.

 The need to adopt transformative technologies has seen over 90% of insurers plan for the long-term plan.
 Digital solutions, features, and functionalities are reshaping the health insurance industry and further developments in AI, ML, blockchain and predictive analytics will only continue to revolutionize the sector.

-Right now, trends in health insurance are about integrating the various technologies into their systems; overhauling or archiving legacy functionalities, and focusing on aligning services to customer needs as well as industry’s changing ethos.
+Right now, trends in health insurance are about integrating the various technologies into their systems; overhauling or archiving legacy functionalities, and focusing on aligning services to customer needs as well as the industry’s changing ethos.